cambiotraining/sars-cov-2-genomics/03-intro_ngs.md

 ![Sequence quality plot from FastQC for one of our samples.
 The blue line shows the average across all samples.
 This sample is very high quality as all sequences have quality > 20 across the entire length of the reads.](images/fastqc_quality.png)

 :::note
+**Quality Control Nanopore Reads**

-Although FastQC can run its analysis on any FASTQ files, it has been designed for Illumina data specifically.
+Although FastQC can run its analysis on any FASTQ files, it has mostly been designed for Illumina data.

-For Nanopore data, running FastQC on the basecalled files is not a standard procedure.
+You can still run FastQC on basecalled Nanopore data, but some of the output modules may not be as informative.
+FastQC can also run on FAST5 files, using the option `--nano`.

-Instead, you can use [MinIONQC](https://github.com/roblanf/minion_qc), which takes as input the `sequence_summary.txt` file, which is a standard output file from the Guppy software used to convert Nanopore electrical signal to sequence calls.
+You can also use [MinIONQC](https://github.com/roblanf/minion_qc), which takes as input the `sequence_summary.txt` file, which is a standard output file from the Guppy software used to convert Nanopore electrical signal to sequence calls.
 :::